mnewberry/treescale/README.md

 # treescale

-This repository reproduces the analysis of a study of fractal branching of trees in art.
+This repository reproduces the Gao and Newberry (2025) analysis of a study of fractal branching of trees in art.

 ![three trees](./samples/grove5.svg)